salto-io/salto/docs/user_guide.md

 In Salto, `environments` are first-level citizens, which also enable the encapsulation of commonalities and differences between service accounts.
 Before showing some examples for working with environments, we should first explain some common terms and operations:

 - An `environment` is a collection of `services`.
-- A Salto user is able to determine which of the configuration elements are `common` and which are `environment-specific` by executing the `salto element move <elm-id-selectors> --to common|env`
+- A Salto user is able to determine which of the configuration elements are `common` and which are `environment-specific` by executing the `salto element move <element-id-selectors> --to common|env`
 - A `fetch` operation can work in `align mode`, when it will not modify common configuration, or in standard mode when it will modify both common and environment-specific configuration.
 As a rule of thumb, `align mode` should be used when the intent is to make sure that the fetched env is aligned with the common configuration elements.
 When fetching in `align mode`, any modifications to the common elements will be dropped and it should be followed by a deploy operation.
 Standard fetch mode is used when developing features (as the assumption is that the intent of the user is to eventually deploy the fetched changes to the other environments).

 Now, let's follow a common scenario of adding two environments to Salto: